Product Details

 Tophat Purlins are manufactured from hot dipped galvanised steel with a coating weight of 275gram/sqm, in line with other common lightweight steel structural building products.

-for external use in moderate marine environments.
+This gives good protection in most exposed internal environments, and for external use in moderate marine environments.
 Where used in a lined interior dwelling, a thermal break should be installed between the Tophat and the cladding to avoid thermal bridging.
 Where sections are exposed to salt spray but not rain washing, maintenance is required to remove any build up of salt deposits on the surface.

 Run off from, or contact with, materials which are incompatible with zinc should be avoided.